autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 The _priority fee_ reward is distributed to the validator proposing the block each block.

-Stake delegation rewards are distributed to validator committee members at each block epoch end, at which point they become claimable by stake delegators.
+Stake delegation rewards are distributed to validator committee members at the end of each epoch.
+On finalization of the last block in the epoch rewards become claimable by stake delegators.

 ### Claiming rewards